brycewray/eleventy_solo/src/posts/2019/04/why-left-ulysses.md

 - *Firewall causing issues?* Nope.
 - *Restarted everything involved?* Yep &times; three (at least).
 - *Sure the sheets I want to sync are in the right place in Ulysses?* Definitely.
-- *Properly connected to the InterWebz?* Yep &times; three again.
+- *Properly connected to the Interwebz?* Yep &times; three again.
 - *Patient?* Yeah, but there's a limit, man.
 - *iCloud status good?* Yep.